SABIS

-SABIS is a global education management organization headquartered in Choueifat, Lebanon, operating a network of private schools and charter schools worldwide.
+SABIS is a global education management organization headquartered in Lebanon, operating a network of private schools and charter schools worldwide.
 Founded in 1886 with the establishment of the International School of Choueifat in Lebanon, SABIS has grown into a multinational network with schools in over 20 countries, including the Gulf, the United States, Europe, Africa, and Latin America.

 SABIS schools serve students from kindergarten through grade 12.
 The organization continues to expand, with recent developments including partnerships in emerging markets and the modernization of its flagship campuses.

 History

 The origins of SABIS trace back to 1886 with the founding of the International School of Choueifat in Choueifat, a village near Beirut, Lebanon.
 Initially established as a school for girls by Reverend Tanios Saad and Ms. Louisa Proctor, it later began admitting boys as well.